jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 `opacity: 0.5` works in the same way.
 If you put `opacity: 0.5` on top of `opacity: 0.5` you get the equivalent of `opacity: 0.75`, and that's why the "go" appears to fade out a bit during the cross-fade.

-A true cross-fade should be a weighted average of each pixel, meaning there's no change if the before and after pixels are the same.

 The process of layering one thing over another is called _compositing_, which takes each pixel of the _source_ ('goat' in this case) and _destination_ ('good' in this case) and combines them in some way.

 For these operations, pixels have four values called _channels_: red, green, blue, and alpha (transparency).
 Channel values are generally in the range 0-1, where 0 means 'none' and 1 means 'full'.